NixOS/rfcs/rfcs/0145-doc-strings.md

 # Future work
 [future]: #future-work

-- When extending nixdoc and/or writing dedicated parsers the following persons can assist: [@hsjobeki]
+- When extending nixdoc or writing dedicated parsers, the following persons can assist: [@hsjobeki]

-- There is an RFC under construction, that specifies the used syntax within the `Type`-Block.
-It depends on this RFC, as this RFC is the groundwork to provide a standardized field where additional rules can apply.
-Core-Team: [@hsjobeki]
+- An RFC under construction specifies the used syntax within the `Type`-Block.
+It depends on this RFC, as it is the groundwork to provide a standardized field where additional rules can apply.

-- `NixOS/nix` should implement native support for doc-strings.
-That way our users don't have to rely on nixpkgs or external tools.
-Those tools can still exist and provide more custom functionality, but it should be natively possible to document your nix expressions.
+- `NixOS/nix` should implement native support for doc-strings so that our users don't have to rely on nixpkgs or external tools.
+Those tools can still exist and provide more custom functionality, but documenting your nix expressions should be natively possible.

 - Every existing and future tool can implement against this RFC and rely on it.